Benefits of keto diet and therapeutic ketosis for body oxygen levels

 Since carbs suppress access to using body fats, ketosis allows a person to achieve direct access to his/her main energy resource 24/7.
 Thus, while an ordinary person has only about 2,000 kcal stored as glycogen, the fat reserves are about 50 times larger or around 100,000 kcal for an adult male. whole-body glycogen stores last only for about 2 hours of maximum intensity exercise (or 1 day), with ketosis, one is linked to his/her main energy supply.

 To which energy store would you like to stay connected?
-To answer this question, let us look at advantages of ketosis.
+To answer this question, let us look at the advantages of ketosis.

 Breathing and lifestyle benefits of ketosis